Are Your Contact Lenses Uncomfortable?

 In terms of comfort, visual clarity and stability, scleral lenses are superior to gas permeable lenses.
 In cases of corneal irregularity or severe sensitivity, scleral lenses are often the only viable option.
 However, they are more costly than GP lenses as well.

 The question of which contact lens is best for you should ultimately be decided in conversation with us.
-Trained in fitting specialty contact lenses of various types, from the simple near-sighted first-time wearer to the complex astigmatic, bifocal or distorted cornea patient, Dr. David Folman and Dr. Arkin will consult with you about your best options.
+Trained in fitting specialty contact lenses of various types, from the simple near-sighted first-time wearer to the complex astigmatic, bifocal or distorted cornea patient, Dr. David Folman and Dr. Martin Arkin will consult with you about your best options.

 We help patients from throughout Norwalk, Weston, New Canaan, Westport and throughout Connecticut area enjoy great vision and comfort with scleral lenses.